GDPR: what are the different roles and responsibilities according to the GDPR?

 Controller

-The controller is defined as the institution/organisation/person who determines the purpose of and means for the processing.
-Please note, merely providing research funding (such as by the FWO, the European Commission, etc.) is not sufficient to be a controller in the context of research.
+The controller is defined as “the institution/organisation who determines the purpose of and means of the processing”.
+Please note, merely providing research funding (such as by the FWO, the European Commission, etc.) is not sufficient to be considered as a controller in the context of research.
 In this case, Ghent University remains the controller.

-• For example: in the context of industry funded research, the pharmaceutical company is the sponsor and will be data controller.
+• Ugent/UZGent researchers process personal data in the context of industry funded research.
+The pharmaceutical company is the sponsor of the clinical trial and will act as data controller.
 Therefore, Ghent University and Ghent University Hospital are data processors.

 Joint controllers

-With joint controllers, the purpose and means are determined by two or more organisations or institutions.
+With joint controllers, the purpose and means of the processing are determined by two or more organisations/institutions.

-• For example: you conduct research together with another university in Belgium or abroad, where both partners design the research plan (to a greater or lesser extent).
+• You conduct research together with another university in Belgium or abroad, where both partners determine the research design (to a greater or lesser extent).
+UGent and the partner are joint data controllers.
 This is not a situation where one university is merely a supplier of data or only carries out a specific contract for subcontracting.

 Processor

-• For example: contract research, services commissioned by private companies, or some types of policy-relevant research
+• Contract research, services commissioned by private companies, or some types of policy-relevant research

-• For example: in the context of industry funded research, the pharmaceutical company is the sponsor and will be data controller.
-Therefore, Ghent University and Ghent University Hospital are data processors.
+• In the context of industry-funded research, a pharmaceutical company is the sponsor of a clinical trial and will act as the data controller.
+Consequently, Ghent University and Ghent University Hospital are data processors.

-As part of a research project or a research collaboration, you may also work with processors to collect, process, store or make personal data available.
+Within a research project or a research collaboration, you may as a researcher yourself also call upon processors to collect, process, store or make personal data available.

-• For example: researchers contract with a company to send surveys to data subjects, or to analyse certain results of interviews and surveys.
+For example: researchers call upon a company to send out surveys to data subjects, or to analyse certain results of interviews and surveys.
 In this case, Ghent University will act as the controller and the company as the processor.

 It is important to set down all arrangements between the controller(s) and the processor(s) or between processors and sub-processors in an agreement.
 You can contact the legal support office of TechTransfer for this.